moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 2: Generate Self-Collision Matrix
 --------------------------------------

-The Default Self-Collision Matrix Generator can help reduce motion planning processing time by disabling collision checking for pairs of links on the robot that are known to be safe.
+The default Self-Collision matrix generator can help reduce motion planning processing time by disabling collision checking for pairs of links on the robot that are known to be safe.
 This is achieved by determining which pairs of links are always in collision, never in collision, in collision in the robot's default position, or adjacent to each other on the kinematic chain.